-2. Click Sign in to Citrix Cloud then sign in to Citrix Cloud using admin credentials for the cloud customer you are connecting to.
+- 2. Optionally select which cloud to connect to.
+You can connect to 'Citrix Cloud' (default), 'Citrix Cloud Japan', or 'Citrix Cloud US Government'. - 3.
+Click Sign in then sign in to Citrix Cloud using admin credentials for the cloud customer you are connecting to.

-3. Select the customer account, if applicable, and select the resource location where you want to connect the FAS server.
+4. Select the customer account, if applicable, and select the resource location where you want to connect the FAS server.
 Click Continue and then close the confirmation window.

-- 4. In the FAS administration console, choose a rule to be applied when identity assertions are received from Citrix Workspace, or select Create a rule when this wizard finishes.
-(In the "Rules" tab, the Cloud rule value is "Yes" for the rule you select or create.) - 5.
+- 5. In the FAS administration console, choose a rule to be applied when identity assertions are received from Citrix Workspace, or select Create a rule when this wizard finishes.
+(In the "Rules" tab, the Cloud rule value is "Yes" for the rule you select or create.) - 6.
 In the "Summary" tab click Finish to complete Citrix Cloud connection.